Ve (Cyrillic)

 The capital letter Ve looks the same as the capital Latin letter B but is pronounced differently.

-Ve is commonly romanized by the Latin letter V but sometimes the Latin letter W (such as in Polish or German).
+Ve is commonly romanized by the Latin letter V (as described by ISO 9), but sometimes the Latin letter W is used instead, such as in Polish, or by the German Duden transcription.

 History

 Both Ve and the Cyrillic letter Be (Б б) were derived from the Greek letter Beta (Β β), which already represented /v/ in Greek by the time the Cyrillic alphabet was created.

 In the Early Cyrillic alphabet, its name was вѣдѣ (vědě), meaning "I know".
+In the old Russian alphabet the name was vedi.

 In the Cyrillic numeral system, it had the value of 2.